There are now 2 possible online modes for units:

 The unit aims to provide students with the opportunity to choose a specific topic on an area of the law which interests them, and to produce a written piece of legal research which is in a publishable form.
 It therefore promotes research skills and facilitates the publication of their work.

 - 6 points

-- Typically this unit is assessed in the following ways: (1) submission of a 1000-word proposal and (2) submission of a 7000-word research paper on a topic approved by the student's supervisor.
+Indicative assessments in this unit are as follows: (1) submission of a 1000-word research proposal and (2) submission of a 7000-word research paper on a topic approved by the student's supervisor.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - Unit Coordinator(s)